nikocapp56/Active-Directory-Deployment-and-User-Access-Management-in-Azure/README.md

 <h3> 3️⃣ Create Client VM </h3>
 Create a Virtual Machine with the following configuration:

-- Resource Group: Choose the Resourcce Group we created earlier
+- Resource Group: Choose the Resource Group we created earlier
-- Name: client-1
+- Name: set to your choice
 - Image: Windows 10 Pro, version 22H2
 - Size: 2 vCPUs, 8 GiB memory
 - Username/Password: set to your choice